marijnh/Eloquent-JavaScript/13_browser.md

 {{index decentralization, compatibility}}

-Web technology has, from the start, been decentralized, not just technically but also in the way it evolved.
+Web technology has been decentralized from the start, not just technically but also in the way it evolved.
 Various browser vendors have added new functionality in ad hoc and sometimes poorly thought-out ways, which then, sometimes, ended up being adopted by others—and